 - Real estate products.
 To date, we have distributed approximately 2,400 products under this category.
 Historically, a substantial majority of our revenues from wealth management services were commissions derived from distribution of our real estate products, which are typically fixed-income products.
 Fixed-income products in China are wealth management products with characteristics of potential prospective fixed rate of returns which are not guaranteed under PRC laws, according to CIC.
-Our real estate products are mainly fund raising plans and equity investment in private project companies that are incorporated for the sole purpose of real estate development.
+Our real estate products comprise of three types of products: (a) traditional real estate fixed-income products, (b) real estate securitization products whereby accounts receivables of real estate companies are pooled and sold as asset-backed securities and (c) real estate equity investments in real estate projects or private project companies that are incorporated for the sole purpose of real estate development.
 Our equity investments contain guarantees, collaterals, redemption and other debt features that enable them to be categorized as fixed-income products.
-We offer products investing in real estate projects from some of well-recognized large-scale real estate developers with good credit ratings, such as Evergrande and Sunac.
-Terms for our real estate products generally ranged from 6 to 36 months. - Private equity and venture capital fund products.
+We offer products investing in real estate projects from some of the well-recognized large-scale real estate developers with good credit ratings, such as Evergrande and Sunac.
+Terms for our real estate products generally range from 6 to 36 months. - Private equity and venture capital fund products.
 To date, we have distributed approximately 88 products under this category.
 The underlying investments include direct investments in private equity and venture capital funds issued by leading domestic or international asset management companies and indirect investments in such funds via participation in asset management plans issued by mutual fund management companies or securities companies.
 We offer clients investment opportunities in funds managed by certain leading brand names in the industry, including limited partners to private equity funds like Hony Capital, CICC and CDH investments, venture capital funds like China Renaissance and Fortune, as well as international funds like Hillhouse and GGV.
 Terms for such products generally range from four to ten years.